What Is Declawing?

 Adult cats can be declawed however they often take longer to recover as opposed to the operation being carried out in younger animals.

-They may also become aggressive and not use the litter box because of pain or difficulty getting traction in the litter.
-Sadly, these cats are often found at animal shelters as their owners can no longer cope with their behavior.
+Sadly, these cats are often found at animal shelters as their owners can no longer cope with their destructive behavior.

 Front Leg Claws And Rear Leg Claws